jonnew/Oat/doc/README-template.md

 >
 > The RAM is filling because your hard disk writes are not occurring fast
 > enough.
 Oat is pushing frames to be written into a FIFO in main memory that
-> the recorder threads are desperately trying to write to disk.
+> the recorder thread is desperately trying to write to disk.
 Getting more
-> RAM will just make the process persist for a bit longer before failing .
+> RAM will just make the process persist for a bit longer before failing.
 I
 > would get an SSD for streaming video to and then transfer those videos to
 > a slower long term storage after recording.